Street Gang: How We Got to Sesame Street

 Street Gang: How We Got to Sesame Street is a 2021 American documentary film directed by Marilyn Agrelo.
-Inspired by the book Street Gang by Michael Davis, the film chronicles the history of the children's television program Sesame Street and the artists, writers, producers, and educators who created it.
+Based on the non-fiction book Street Gang by Michael Davis, the film chronicles the development and airing of the children's television program Sesame Street, featuring interviews with series creators Joan Ganz Cooney and Lloyd Morrisett, as well as writers, actors, and artists involved in its creation.

-The film premiered at the 2021 Sundance Film Festival, was released in theatres on April 23, 2021, and released on video-on-demand services on May 7, 2021.
-HBO released the documentary on December 13, 2021.
+An HBO Original Documentary, Street Gang had its world premiere at the 2021 Sundance Film Festival.
+It received a theatrical release in the United States on April 23, 2021, and was released on video-on-demand services on May 7, 2021.

+Summary

+Inspired by the book Street Gang by Michael Davis, the film chronicles the early history of the children's television program Sesame Street and the artists, writers, producers, and educators who created it.
+The documentary focuses on the show's origins, its goal of teaching young children concepts like the alphabet and numbers, and controversy it faced due to its racially integrated cast.
+It covers the first 20 years of the show's history, from its development and 1969 broadcast debut to the death of puppeteer Jim Henson in 1990, whose Muppet characters feature prominently on the program.

 Release

 In November 2018, Focus Features acquired distribution rights to the film, with HBO Documentary Films producing and acquiring streaming and broadcast rights.
 In December 2020, Screen Media Films acquired distribution rights to the film, with Focus no longer attached to distribute, and HBO still attached.
 It had its world premiere at the Sundance Film Festival on January 30, 2021.
 It was released in a limited release on April 23, 2021, followed by video on demand on May 7, 2021.

+The film premiered at the 2021 Sundance Film Festival, was released in theatres on April 23, 2021, and released on video-on-demand services on May 7, 2021.
+HBO released the documentary on December 13, 2021.